peterhinch/micropython-async/PRIMITIVES.md

 Constructor: Optional arg ``value`` default 1.
 Number of permitted concurrent accesses.

-Methods:
+Synchronous method:
  * ``release`` No args.
 Increments the access counter.

+Asynchronous method:
  * ``acquire`` No args.
-Coro.
 If the access counter is greater than 0, decrements it and terminates.
 Otherwise waits for it to become greater than 0 before decrementing it and terminating.

 The easiest way to use it is with a context manager: